rackerlabs/support-how-to/content/how-to/cloud-block-storage/prepare-your-cloud-block-storage-volume/index.md

         Welcome to the Ubuntu Server!
         * Documentation:  https://www.ubuntu.com/server/doc
         Last login: Thu Oct 18 02:26:38 2012 from 70.114.215.201

-5. After you are logged in, list the disks on your server.
-Your volume is typically listed as the last drive in this list.
-In the following example, the 100 GB volume that was created in the [Create and Attach a Cloud Block Storage Volume](/support/how-to/create-and-attach-a-cloud-block-storage-volume) article is attached to **/dev/xvdb**.
+5. After you log in, list the disks on your server.
+Your volume typically displays as the last drive in this list.
+In the following example, the 100 GB volume created in the [Create and Attach a Cloud Block Storage Volume](/support/how-to/create-and-attach-a-cloud-block-storage-volume) article is attached to **/dev/xvdb**.

-    **Note**: It is shown as 107.4 GB because of the way that megabytes are counted.
+    **Note**: It displays as 107.4 GB because of the way that the system counts megabytes.

         root@nosnetdfw:~# fdisk -l